 Dr. Schneider is Professor and Chairman of the department of Family and Community Medicine at UTSW, and serves as Chief of Family Medicine at Texas Health Presbyterian Hospital, Dallas.
 He has been in academic family medicine for nearly 30 years and has run academic programs and federally funded training grants throughout his career.
-He has researched and taught about domestic violence and toxic stress, and its impact on health, and more recently conducted research on non-malignant chronic pain, how to safely care for patients with chronic pain.
-Prior to joining UT Southwestern, he was professor and chair of Family and Community Medicine at St. Louis University where he greatly expanded the department, establish an NIH-ranked research program in the department, and established a new residency focused on care of the urban underserved in St. Louis, Missouri.
-While at the University of Texas Health Science Center in San Antonio, he served as Family Medicine Residency Director and Vice Chair for Education.
+He has researched and taught about domestic violence and toxic stress, and its impact on health.
+More recently conducted research on non-malignant chronic pain and how to safely care for patients with chronic pain.
+Prior to joining UT Southwestern, he was professor and chair of Family and Community Medicine at Saint Louis University where he greatly expanded the department, established an NIH-ranked research program in the department, and established a new residency focused on care of the urban underserved in St. Louis, Missouri.
+Early in his career, while at the University of Texas Health Science Center in San Antonio he served as Family Medicine Clerkship Director, Residency Director and Vice Chair for Education.
 He was also Co-Director of the Center for Violence Prevention, a CDC funded center.
 Dr. Schneider is currently President-Elect of the Association of Departments of Family Medicine.
 He is a past president of the Texas Academy of Family Physicians, was the founding president of the Academy on Violence and Abuse, and was chair of the National Health Collaborative on Violence and Abuse.

 - Medical School